cypress-io/cypress/docs/source/guides/core-concepts/dealing-with-the-network.md

 ## Removing Flake

 One advantage of declaratively waiting for responses is that it decreases test flake.
-You can think of [`cy.wait()`](https://on.cypress.io/api/wait) as a guard that indicates to Cypress when you expect a request to be made that matches a specific routing alias.
+You can think of {% url `cy.wait()` wait %} as a guard that indicates to Cypress when you expect a request to be made that matches a specific routing alias.
 This prevents the next commands from running until responses come back and it guards against situations where your requests are initially delayed.

 **Auto-complete Example:**